ca33r0n1/Project-Kube-Cloud/README.md

 So the runner.sh script that we invoke just calls the CDN and pulls down a the relevant installer script.

-Please see the example install.sh script here : [SquidGame Installer Script](https://cdn.auraside.com/squidgame/game-install.sh)
+Please see the example install.sh script here: <LINK PENDING UPDATE>
 ### How do I connect to the console?

 You will need to access Rancher (Helm) and use the Kubectl CMD (See Image below).